 Drake (c.
-1540 - 1596) was born the eldest of 12 sons, in Tavistock, Devon.
+1540 – 1596) was born the eldest of 12 sons, in Tavistock, Devon.
 His father, Edmund Drake, was a farmer and preacher.
 The family later moved to Kent, where they lived in an old ship and it was there that his fascination with sailing began.
-The reason for the move is not entirely certain: the Prayer Book Rebellion of 1549 angered Catholics, who could have then made it difficult for Drake’s protestant family, or it may be that Edmund was involved in petty crime.
+The reason for the move is not entirely certain: the Prayer Book Rebellion of 1549 angered Catholics, who could have then made it difficult for Drake’s Protestant family, or it may be that Edmund was involved in petty crime.
 Francis had a trading ship left to him by his apprenticeship boss at the age of 20, which was perhaps the catalyst for his historic naval achievements.

 During the Elizabethan period (1558-1603) of Tudor England, the country’s population was growing, and the desire for power and to explore was increasing.
 Religion and politics were dominant forces.
-Queen Elizabeth I was eager to follow in Spain and Portugal’s explorative footsteps - they were travelling the globe, to the Americas, benefitting from slavery and setting up important trade routes.
+Queen Elizabeth I was eager to follow in Spain and Portugal’s explorative footsteps – they were travelling the globe, to the Americas, benefiting from slavery and setting up important trade routes.

-Francis Drake was key to gaining much of England’s riches and naval successes, however morally corrupt hi actions were!
+Francis Drake was key to gaining much of England’s riches and naval successes, however morally corrupt his actions were!
 He would attack Spanish vessels, taking the treasure that they had brought back from abroad, and would raid Spanish and Portuguese ports.
 Walter Raleigh/Ralegh was a distant relative of Drake, famous for many things including writing and expedition.
 He contributed to the colonisation of the New World.
 Exploration was obviously in their genes!